acemod/ACE3/docs/wiki/feature/medical-system.md

 ##### 1.1.5.3 Medical Menu

-Medical menu is by default bound to "H", it can be accessed via ACE interaction/Self interaction.
+Medical Menu: By default bound to "H", it can be accessed via ACE interaction/Self interaction.
 Usage of this comes down to personal preference as it offers a much easier method of actively treating patients where time is of essence.
 It can be set to "Enabled", "Disabled" or "Vehicles Only".

-Reopen Medical Menu, after initially treating a wound it will automatically re-open the menu so you can continue treating the patient, set by an Enabled/Disabled checkbox.
+Reopen Medical Menu: After initially treating a wound it will automatically re-open the menu so you can continue treating the patient, set by an Enabled/Disabled checkbox.

-Maximum Distance, how far in meters you can be from your patient before the medical menu is unavailable or automatically closed.
+Maximum Distance: How far in meters you can be from your patient before the medical menu is unavailable or automatically closed.

 #### 1.1.6 Litter